The Santa Cruz Model H-13

 ...the woods and some more background

-More about the 2003 Batch of Fifteen . . .
+More about the fabled Batch of 15 of 2003

 H-4, April 1979

-I was delighted and honored that Richard Hoover decided to bring le modèle H back to being the guitar I had originally envisioned back in 1978.
+I was delighted that Richard Hoover decided to bring le modèle H back to being the guitar I had originally envisioned back in 1978.
 This is the template for the model now known as the H-13.

 Wood choices and type and degree of decoration aside, these basics are covered in the restored standard model H-13: